ytliu0/ChineseCalendar/README.md

 ## Files:

-Almost all of the following HTML files have both English and Chinese versions.
-They have the same names but with \_chinese as a suffix.
+Almost all of the following HTML files have English, traditional Chinese and simplified Chinese versions.
+They have the same names but with \_chinese and \_simp as suffixes.

 - index.html: main HTML page showing the conversion between the Western calendar and Chinese calendar for any year between 722 B.C. and 2200 A.D.
 - table.html: HTML page showing a conversion table between the two calendars.